-- There are 5 colleges and universities with psychology degree programs in Delaware.
+- There are 5 not-for-profit colleges and universities with psychology degree programs in Delaware.1

-- 2 schools provide a master’s or advanced degree in psychology.1
+- 1 school offers a master’s or advanced degree in psychology.1

 Read below to learn more about the psychology programs offered in Delaware and online.
 Profiles of several popular undergraduate programs in Delaware’s top universities are also included.

 Traditional Undergraduate Programs

 Psychology majors at the University of Delaware can choose between working toward a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 All psychology majors, regardless of the degree, must complete general college coursework in addition to general psychology, research methodology, learning and motivation, developmental psychology, and cultural psychology.
 Psychology majors with plans to continue on to graduate school are encouraged to engage in research with faculty members.
 Students may also want to apply to become a Summer Scholar or to earn a Summer Fellowship with the university’s undergraduate research program.
 The Psychology Club and Psi Chi allow students to become involved with other psychology majors on campus.